-199. As most, if not all, GEMMs will be based in London, they will be regulated by the FCA.
-Even if not directly regulated by the FCA, they are expected to have regulatory approval for their operations in the gilt market through European Economic Area 'passport' arrangements with their home market regulator.
-GEMMs must comply fully with all applicable regulatory requirements and expectations, codes of conduct and best practice in relation to their role.
+198. As most, if not all, GEMMs will be based in London, they are expected to be regulated by the FCA, and to comply fully with its regulations and codes of conduct or best practice.
+Even if not directly regulated by the FCA, they are expected to have FCA approval for their operations in the gilt market through European Economic Area 'passport' arrangements with their home market regulator.

-200. Monitoring of an individual GEMM's operations in the gilt market and elsewhere is the responsibility of the UK and (for passported GEMMs) home member state regulator, in terms, for example, of risks undertaken, balance sheet capabilities and trading behaviour.
+199. Monitoring of an individual GEMM's operations in the gilt market and elsewhere is the responsibility of the FCA, in terms, for example, of risks undertaken, balance sheet capabilities and trading behaviour.
 The DMO has an active interest to maintain the 'health' of the market as a whole, in order to maintain a liquid and orderly market in the interests of all investors and future financing costs.
 In pursuance of their twin objectives, the FCA and DMO may liaise with each other and exchange any relevant information, although this is only likely in an exceptional situation or where a firm is proposing to undertake new or increased trading activities (e.g. an application to be recognised as either type of GEMM).
 The FCA and the DMO may also liaise where either party is proposing a (significant) change to the existing market structure or regulation.
-The DMO may pass any information received from a GEMM or third party to the FCA or another regulatory authority, but is under no obligation to do so.